kean/DFCache/README.md

  Key features:
  - General purpose.
 Store any Objective-C objects.
 Built-in support for `UIImage` and `<NSCodying>` objects.
  - Metadata.
 Read/write entry's metadata at any time.
 Add your custom key-values.
  - Performance.
-Synchronization based on reader-writer pattern makes all metadata and disk read operation concurrent and fast.
 Image caching performance is fantastic due to [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org) which is used under the hood.
 Disk cache faults are handled instantly without disk I/O.
  - LRU cleanup.
  - Thread safety.